vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 1. Terraform workspaces enable the management of multiple instances of the same infrastructure in separate environments.
 To leverage workspaces effectively:

-\- Use workspaces to separate development, staging, and production environments.
+- Use workspaces to separate development, staging, and production environments.

-\- Define workspace-specific variables to customize behavior for each environment.
+- Define workspace-specific variables to customize behavior for each environment.

-\- Utilize workspace-specific state files to isolate state between environments.
+- Utilize workspace-specific state files to isolate state between environments.

-\- Automate workspace creation and switching using scripts or CI/CD pipelines.
+- Automate workspace creation and switching using scripts or CI/CD pipelines.

 1.  **Q: Explain the concept of "Immutable Infrastructure" and how Terraform supports it.**

 1. Immutable Infrastructure refers to the practice of treating infrastructure as disposable and never modifying it once provisioned.
 Terraform supports Immutable Infrastructure by promoting the recreation of resources instead of in-place updates.
-By using Terraform's \`destroy\` and \`apply\` commands, resources can be destroyed and recreated with each change, ensuring a consistent and predictable infrastructure state.
+By using Terraform's ```destroy``` and ```apply``` commands, resources can be destroyed and recreated with each change, ensuring a consistent and predictable infrastructure state.

 1.  **Q: How can you handle complex dependency management and resource ordering in Terraform?**